Alma-PC/alma-pc.github.io/_publications/2017-12-18-new-paradigm-silicon-photodiodes.md

 ---
-title: "A new paradigm in high-speed and high-efficiency silicon photodiodes for communication—Part II: device and VLSI integration challenges for low-dimensional structures"
+title: "A new paradigm in high-speed and high-efficiency silicon photodiodes for communication—Part II_device and VLSI integration challenges for low-dimensional structures"
 collection: publications
 permalink: /publication/2017-12-18-new-paradigm-silicon-photodiodes
 excerpt: 'This paper is about the number 2.
 The number 3 is left for future work.'